goliatone/load-grunt-task-options/README.md

 There is a generic `Gruntfile` that loads all grunt tasks declared as dependencies in the `package.json` file.
 Next, it will load custom tasks located under the **tasks** directory.

 Each custom task should be in a separated JavaScript file.
 As a convention the filename should match the task name declared within.

 Next, all task configuration options should be placed in their own JavaScript file inside the **tasks/options** directory.
+The **filename must match** the task it references.
+For example, the `grunt-contrib-cssmin` expects a `cssmin` options object so its corresponding file should be named `cssmin.js`

 The structure project should look something like this: